PressJump/reimaginedreadme/README.md

 ## Deprecation Notice

-Reimagined Readme is currently undergoing deprecation.
+Reimagined Readme is now deprecated and not available for use.
 Further information can be found at issue [#32](https://github.com/PressJump/reimaginedreadme/issues/32) regarding it.
 Thank you for your support.

 ## Reimagined Readme